vishalnarnaware/Sudoku-Solver/README.md

 ## Quickstart Guide

-### Notes

-- You will not receive credit for the project until you submit the zip file created by `udacity submit` in your classroom.

-- You must submit _exactly_ the zip file created by the CLI in step 3 to the classroom; if you make any changes to the file, you'll receive an error message when you attempt to submit in the classroom.

 ## Instructions

 You must complete the required functions in the 'solution.py' file (copy in code from the classroom where indicated, and add or extend with new code as described below).
 The `test_solution.py` file includes a few unit tests for local testing, but the primary mechanism for testing your code is the Udacity Project Assistant command line utility described in the next section.